timhwang21/questions-for-employers/README.md

 ### Work related

 * **What role are you looking for me to fill?**
+  *  What are you hiring for / why are you hiring? (previous person promoted; previous person left; company growing)
+  *  **What are the job responsibilities like for this role?**
 * **What are the plans for your company in the next year?** (horizontal / vertical expansion, etc.)
 * How are teams structured?
 What is your team composition?
 * What is the collaboration culture like?
 (Pair programming, etc.)
 * What is the process for implementing new features?
   * If an engineer comes up with an idea for a feature, who do they need to talk to, etc. to get it implemented?
+* What is the physical orientation of the office like? (open office, cubes, etc.)
 * What's your software development methodology?
 * What is your testing process?
 How do you track bugs and fix them?
   * How long does the test suite take to run?